 Houston, TX Lawyer for Termination of Parental Rights

 Do not try to deal with the Texas court system on your own.
 There is too much room for error that can be avoided by having a reliable attorney guide you through the process.
 Every case that comes through the door at The Gonzalez Law Group, PLLC is treated with diligence, and yours is no exception.

 We will listen to your story and advise you on the best course of action for your situation.
 Schedule a free consultation by calling (832) 530-4070 or by submitting your information in the online contact form.

-The Gonzalez Law Group proudly represents clients in all communities in Harris County, TX.
+The Gonzalez Law Group, PLLC proudly represents clients in all communities in Harris County, TX.
 Some of these communities include Meadowbrook, Manchester, Lawndale, Gulfgate and many others.